kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 recreation).
 The whole-LWS group is stable for the LWS lifetime; its gang covers initial admission, later rolling replacement follows LWS availability.

-Every PodGroup has:
+Every PodGroup (and, in Phase 2, every LWS-owned CPG) has:

-- a controller ownerReference to the LWS, never to the leader Pod;
+- a controller ownerReference to the LWS (`controller: true`), never to the leader Pod;
+- when LWS owns the Workload, a second ownerReference to that Workload with `controller: false`, matching the Job pattern in [KEP-5547][kep5547];
 - labels for LWS name, active level, optional group index, role, and template revision;
 - `spec.workloadRef.workloadName` and the selected `templateName` (`lws`, `replica`, `leader`, or `worker`);
 - an inline copy of the resolved template fields.

+`spec.workloadRef` is the scheduling link that selects the template.
+`controller: false` on the Workload ownerReference is for garbage collection.
-The Workload is referenced through `spec.workloadRef`, not a second ownerReference.
+It is not a second controller and does not replace `workloadRef`.
 A leader Pod cannot own an object that must exist before the leader.

+A parent-owned Workload does not get an ownerReference from LWS-created groups; those groups still controller-own to the LWS and keep `workloadRef` to the parent Workload.
+That matches Job's delegated case.

+The extra Workload ownerReference avoids leaking groups in a race where a rollout or scale-up creates a PodGroup or CPG immediately before the LWS is deleted.
+GC then collects the leftover group when the Workload is collected, even if the LWS controller ownerRef is already gone or never observed.

 On scale-down or rollout cleanup, delete member pods first, then the PodGroup, and wait for the protection finalizer.
 Deleting the LWS uses owner GC, with